This event has ended

 Immerse yourself in the afterglow of your trip

-You can see the European townscape from the window, live music in the lobby, a full-fledged restaurant overlooking the canal, and a pleasant early morning walk.
+European style landscape viewed from the window, live music in the lobby, an authentic restaurant overlooking the canal, and a pleasant early morning stroll.

-Please spend a luxurious time that you can enjoy only because it is Official Hotels where you can stay in the park.
+Please enjoy the luxurious time that you can only get at Official Hotels within the park.

 Hotel Europe